stephensong/AssemblyScript/README.md

 * **memcmp**(vl: `uintptr`, vr: `uintptr`, n: `uintptr`): `int`<br />
   Compares a chunk of memory to another.
 Returns `0` if both are equal, otherwise `vl[i] - vr[i]` at the first difference's byte offset `i`.

 Linking in memory management routines adds about 11kb to a module.
 Once WebAssembly exposes the garbage collector natively, there'll be other options as well.
-Note that the `new` operator depends on `malloc` and will break when `--nolib` is specified (and no other `malloc` is present).
+Note that the `new` operator depends on `malloc` and will break when `--no-malloc` is specified (and no other `malloc` is present).
 Also note that calling `grow_memory` where `malloc` is present will most likely break `malloc` as it expects contiguous memory.

 Type coercion requires an explicit cast where precision or signage is lost respectively is implicit where it is maintained.
 For example, to cast a `double` to an `int`: